-Mzwandile: We opted to split operations, so that one can look after different entities.
-Partnerships are like marriages, there will always be points of disagreements, and it’s how you resolve them which makes a difference.
+Mzwandile: We opted to split operations so that one can look after different entities.
+Partnerships are like marriages, there will always be points of disagreement, and it’s how you resolve them which makes a difference.

 Ziggy: I wonder what kind of business is it that has no disagreements.
-We generally give ourselves time to rethink a situation in order to process what we have disagreed on.
-At the end we normally find a way forward.
+We generally give ourselves time to rethink a situation to process what we have disagreed on.
+In the end, we normally find a way forward.